 Catastrophe losses of USD 5.6 billion contributed 3.2 points, well below the prior-year result affected by winter storm Uri (8.4 points) and 1 point below the 1Q average.
 Looking forward, for the seventh consecutive year scientists expect an above-average hurricane season (which started on 1 June).

-YTD premium growth and loss ratios by line of business, as of 1Q22
+YTD premium growth and loss ratios by line of business

 Broad-based inflation affects the industry across the board, with the impact especially evident in personal lines

-Despite improvement in insurance property lines after a light cat quarter, the overall industry loss ratio was broadly in line with the prior year, indicating a potentially difficult result if 2H22 cats are in line with historical averages.
+Despite improvement in insurance property lines after a light cat quarter, the overall industry loss ratio was broadly in line with the prior year, indicating a potentially difficult result if cats are in line with historical averages.
 Property lines face pressure from the rising costs of materials, components and wages.
-We forecast construction costs to increase 12% in 2022 and 9% in 2023.
+We forecast construction costs to increase 9% in 2023 and 11% in 2024.

 Commercial Insurance rate increases are generally viewed to have kept up with claims trends since 2019, while personal lines fell behind in the first year of the pandemic and are still attempting to catch up.
 The difference was stark in 1Q22, with commercial lines pure loss ratios 16 points below personal lines.
 But the industry needs strong rate increases across the board to manage inflation.

 Commercial rate gains decelerated noticeably in 1Q22, but there are indications of a second-quarter pickup

 Price trends: rate increases are set to continue.
 The latest CIAB survey reported thataverage rates for commercial lines increased by 6.6% yoy, decelerating from an 8.7% gain.
 Willis Towers Watson’s CLIPS index showed a similar 6% increase after a 7% increase.